zhengbowei/DWT_Inpainting/README.md

 # DWT_Inpainting: Detail-Enhanced Image Inpainting Based on Discrete Wavelet Transform
-Deep-learning-based method has made great breakthroughs in image inpainting by generating visually\<br>
-plausible contents with reasonable semantic meaning.
-However, existing deep learning methods still\<br> suffer from distorted structures or blurry textures.
+Deep-learning-based method has made great breakthroughs in image inpainting by generating visually plausible contents with reasonable semantic meaning.
+However, existing deep learning methods still suffer from distorted structures or blurry textures.
 To mitigate this problem, completing semantic structure and enhancing textural details should be considered simultaneously.
 To this end, we propose a twoparallel-branch completion network, where the first branch fills semantic content in spatial